About Amanda Hilton

 Health literacy is a patient’s ability to understand and act on a doctor's instructions.
 It plays a pivotal role in management of chronic diseases like diabetes and high cholesterol.
 The Affordable Care Act will invest billions of dollars in community health centers over the next decade, and will enroll tens of millions of individuals in insurance coverage.
 Cost control measures such as formulary changes and increasing copays, which may profoundly shape patients’ relationships with their medications, will become increasingly common.
 This study combines qualitative and quantitative research methods to better understand how medication adherence is influenced by both increasing patient costs and by cultural health beliefs among patients from five ethnic groups (Vietnamese and Russian immigrants, African-American, Hispanic, and white).

 RA for Dr. TJ Ferguson, Professor in the School of Anthropology, Fall 2014: I am responsible for a literature review of the ethnographic literature on salt pilgrimages made by Tohono O'odham and Gila River Indian Community peoples from their homelands in south-southeastern Arizona to the salt flats on the northern shores of the Gulf of California in Mexico.
 Dr. Ferguson's team will be doing survey work to identify salt pilgrimage trails that go through Organ Pipe National Monument in winter 2014-2015.

-Environmental anthropology and the anthropology of food, human-environment interaction, political ecology, Geographic Indication and other third-party certification systems, cultural heritage and preservation, social and environmental justice
+Environmental anthropology, the anthropology of food, human-environment interaction, political ecology, Geographical Indication and other third-party certification systems, cultural heritage and preservation, place identity, multispecies studies, sacred places, social and environmental justice

 2007: BA in Anthropology, BA in Religious Studies from Colby College